Answers to frequently asked questions

 - What happens after the application fee is paid?
 After the payment has been received and all the necessary documents, such as the student form (filled out by the school attended so far), have been submitted, you will receive an e-mail confirmation of "conditional admission", as well as an official invitation to the placement test (grades 2 to 10).
 Please note that the school reserves the right to schedule the tests in larger groups and on specific days, as individual scheduling is not always possible, especially at the end of a school year with the start of school for the following school year.
 Unfortunately, testing is not possible within our school vacations.
 The Holiday Calendar schedule can be found on our homepage.
 Generally, no entrance test is necessary for admission to kindergarten.
 For children over the age of four, a language test may be necessary, to which you will be invited by the kindergarten management.
 For admission to the 1st grade, a placement test is necessary, which is the basis for admission to the 1st grade.
 The test takes place at the school.
 However, it may happen that the school has to cancel a school place.
 The reasons for this will be communicated individually by the school.

 - What does "conditional admission" mean?
 Confirmation of conditional admission is sent to student (from grade 2) after a report from the sending school has been received.
 This means that the school place is reserved.
 Shortly before the scheduled start of school, the placement test is then conducted.
-On the basis of the test result, the final grade level and - if necessary - compulsory participation in the fee-based remedial classes are determined.
-The placement into the class level and the participation in the remedial classes are obligatory and school attendance can only take place on this basis.
+On the basis of the test result, the final grade level and - if necessary - compulsory attendance at Remedial Teaching is determined.
+The placement in the class level and the participation in Remedial Teaching are obligatory and a school attendance can only take place on this basis.